mmudado/ufw-dynamic-ip-updater/README.md

  Make sure you have "ufw", "getent" and "python3" installed.
 Python3 should reside in: "/usr/bin/python3".

- Verify that the variables point to the correct location of these programs in your OS.
-Change the paths if needed in the "ufw-dynamic-ip-updater.py" script, lines 31 and 32:
+ **Verify that the variables point to the correct location of these programs in your OS.
+Change the paths if needed in the "ufw-dynamic-ip-updater.py" script, lines 31 and 32**:

     GETENT =  "/usr/bin/getent"
     UFW = "/usr/sbin/ufw"